Nottinghamshire sink design company has been sold to historic US manufacturer

 Law firm Shakespeare Martineau assisted with the company sale, advising on the corporate, real estate, employment, tax and intellectual property aspects.

-Corporate associate Ashley Taylor said: “We were thrilled to support Tim with the sale of his business to an internationally-recognised organisation.
+Ashley Taylor, a corporate associate with the firm, which has offices in Nottingham and Sheffield, said: “We were thrilled to support Tim with the sale of his business to an internationally-recognised organisation.

-"This is a fantastic opportunity for the brand and it’s great to see that UK businesses continue to attract interest from across the pond.”
+“This is a fantastic opportunity for the brand and it is great to see that UK businesses continue to attract interest from across the pond.”